Angela MacRae BA (Hons), MCom (Hons), was appointed as a part-time Commissioner with the Productivity Commission in March 2007.

 Angela was a member of the Taskforce on Reducing Regulatory Burdens on Business which reported to the Prime Minister and Treasurer in 2006.

-She is currently working on the National Disability Insurance Scheme (NDIS) Costs study.
+She is currently working on the Expenditure on Children in the Northern Territory study.

 Angela was previously a Commissioner on: